Belmont–Paul Women's Equality National Monument: 2022 renovation

-Starting in January 2022, the National Monument was closed down to the public to begin a 12-18 month renovation.
+Starting in January 2022, the National Monument was closed down to the public to begin a renovation.
 Funded through the Great American Outdoors Act (GAOA), the restoration includes installation of new HVAC equipment throughout the house, rehabilitation of all historic windows, installation of a new metal roof, an extension of fire sprinkler protection to the Library, plaster wall/ceiling & crack repairs, lead paint abatement, structural flooring repairs, and increased storm water drainage capacity in the backyard.
+It reopened in August 2023.

 Historic designations

 The Belmont–Paul House is the oldest house still standing in the Capitol Hill neighborhood.
 Although formally dedicated as the Alva Belmont House by the NWP in 1931, the combined name Sewall–Belmont House came into usage by The Evening Star newspaper as early as 1942, and by The Washington Post in 1974.

 The Sewall–Belmont House was added to the National Register of Historic Places in 1972, and declared a National Historic Landmark in 1974.

 In August 2015, Senator Barbara Mikulski (D-Maryland) introduced legislation to authorize the National Park Service to accept ownership of the Sewall–Belmont House should the National Woman's Party agree to transfer it at no cost.
 The National Woman's Party found the building increasingly costly to maintain, and the transfer of title would allow for better conservation of the site.

 President Barack Obama designated the Sewall–Belmont House a national monument on April 12, 2016.
-The house, renamed Belmont–Paul Women's Equality National Monument after Alva Belmont and Alice Paul, will continue to house the National Woman's Party collection, which includes an extensive library on women's suffrage and women's issues, the NWP archive, and museum holdings such as art, memorabilia, and exhibits.
-Financier David Rubenstein also announced he will make a $1 million donation to the National Park Foundation to help restore and conserve the house and support its ongoing mission.
-Renting the site for weddings will now end, NWP officials said.
+The house, renamed Belmont–Paul Women's Equality National Monument after Alva Belmont and Alice Paul, continues to house the National Woman's Party collection, which includes an extensive library on women's suffrage and women's issues, the NWP archive, and museum holdings such as art, memorabilia, and exhibits.
+Financier David Rubenstein also announced he would make a $1 million donation to the National Park Foundation to help restore and conserve the house and support its ongoing mission.
+Renting the site for weddings ended, NWP officials said.
 L. Page Harrington, executive director of the museum, said the museum and NWP archives will continue to use the name National Woman's Party.

-About the Belmont–Paul House
+Architecture

 When construction on the Sewall House was completed in 1800, the house was in the Adam Federal style of architecture.
 The Historic American Buildings Survey has concluded that the structure has been so modified over the years that it no longer belongs to a single architectural style but, rather, reflects as many as seven different genres.
 Other sources agree that the building no longer has a definable architectural style, but most feel it has retained enough features to still be characterized as Federal, while some feel it is more in the Georgian style.